wordpress-mobile/gutenberg-mobile/docs/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Create a new GitHub release pointing to the tag: https://github.com/wordpress-mobile/gutenberg-mobile/releases/new?tag=vX.XX.X&target=main&title=Release%20X.XX.X.
+<p>o Create a new GitHub release pointing to the tag: https://github.com/wordpress-mobile/gutenberg-mobile/releases/new?tag=vX.XX.X&target=trunk&title=Release%20X.XX.X.
 Include a list of changes in the release's description</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>o In WPiOS update the reference to point to the <em>tag</em>.
-For iOS do not forget to remove ‘develop’ branch reference near 3rd party pod specs if any.</p>
+For iOS do not forget to remove <code>develop</code> branch reference near 3rd party pod specs if any.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o In WPAndroid, update the submodule to point to the merge commit on GB-Mobile main.</p>
+<p>o In WPAndroid, update the submodule to point to the merge commit on GB-Mobile <code>trunk</code>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->